namespace-ee/react-calendar-timeline/README.md

 ```

 ### sidebarWidth
 Width of the sidebar in pixels.
+If set to `0`, the sidebar is not rendered.
 Defaults to `150`.

+### rightSidebarWidth
+Width of the right sidebar in pixels.
+If set to `0`, the right sidebar is not rendered.
+Defaults to `0`.

+### rightSidebarContent
+Everything passed here will be displayed above the right sidebar.
+Use this to display small filters or so.
+Defaults to `null`.

 ### dragSnap
 Snapping unit when dragging items.
 Defaults to `15 * 60 * 1000` or 15min.
 When so, the items will snap to 15min intervals when dragging.